ibnishak/Timimi/Readme.md

 ### Pros

-* Webextension host can be expanded for different purposes depending on personal preferences.
-For eg:
-  * Saving time stamped backups instead of overwrting.
-  * Monitor changes to a tiddler and enter it to a local relational database like sqlite.

-* 3 different backup strategies
+* Standalone Tiddlywikis can be saved anywhere in the filesystem where you have permission to save files.
-* No need to run a server, does not require continued user interactions
+* User can install and forget.
+No need to run a server, does not require continued user interactions
+* 4 different backup strategies

 ### Cons

-1. Cannot be used in android
+Cannot be used in android

 ### Credits